kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex6_AttackSim_PW_attack.md

 ### Task 2: Review the Drive-by URL attack results

-You will now review the results of the Drive-by URL simulation attack that you just launched.
-In this task, you will verify whether your organization has received the email that you configured in the Attack simulation training.
-You will then review the results associated with the Drive-by URL attack that you simulated.

 1. Switch to **LON-CL2**, by navigating back to the hyper-v manager, and connect to **LON-CL2** VM.

 2. On LON-CL2, in the Edge browser, you should have a tab open containing Lynne Robbins' Outlook mailbox from the prior lab exercise.
 In Lynne's Outlook Inbox, you should see the email that was sent by the Attack Simulator that's from **klemens@tailspintoys.com**.
 The subject of the email is **Free toy giveaway promotion from Tailspin Toys**.
 Select the email to open it and review the details in the body of the message.